rohanraval526/AdColony-Android-SDK/README.md

 #### 4.1.0

+* Integration with OM SDK
-* Added banner ads.
+* Added support for banners
-* Implemented the Open Measurement SDK for viewability measurement and received certification from IAB.
+* Bugfixes and stability improvements

 Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.3 SDK [integration tips](https://www.adcolony.com/blog/2018/02/22/reaching-new-heights-sdk-3-3/).